 Social Anxiety Disorder (SAD) SAD is the most common of anxiety disorders.
 People with SAD experience intense fear and discomfort in social situations to the degree that their functionality in such situations is impaired.
 Excessive blushing, shaking, stammering, sweating, rapid speech and nausea are often present.
 In teens in particular, SAD increases the likelihood of drug and alcohol use as a coping mechanism and can lead to depression and suicidal tendencies.
 Teens with SAD may spend most of their time alone or with only one or two close friends, avoid joining clubs or doing after school activities at school and receive low grades in participation in classes even when their other scores are high.
 They may be shy, although not all shyness is social anxiety disorder.

 Panic Disorder Panic attacks generally involve three or more of the following symptoms: a rapid heart rate, shortness of breath, sweating, shaking, dizziness, nausea, derealization and an intense fear of dying.
 The events may also cause health anxiety.
-Panic disorder in adolescents is defined by reoccurring panic attacks that may be either unpredictable (not connected to a particular environmental trigger), situationally bound (dependent on an unavoidable in the presence of the environmental trigger) or situationally predisposed (meaning that the presence of a specific environmental trigger sometimes but not always results in a panic attack).
+Panic disorder in adolescents is defined by reoccurring panic attacks or a fear of future panic attacks.
+They may be either unpredictable (not connected to a particular environmental trigger), situationally bound (dependent on an unavoidable in the presence of the environmental trigger) or situationally predisposed (meaning that the presence of a specific environmental trigger sometimes but not always results in a panic attack).
 After 10 minutes the panic attack will usually have peaked and begun to subside.

 General Phobias A teen may develop a phobia as a result of a traumatic incident involving a particular stimulus, due to fears learned from parents at a young age, or for reasons that may never be entirely clear.
 Phobias in teens manifest in much the same way as they do in adults.
 Phobic teens feel intense nervousness and fear when confronted by certain stimuli and avoid those stimuli whenever possible.